 I like to apply a combination of lavender and peppermint oil topically on the temples and wrists and on the back of the neck.
 It really helps to effectively alleviate a headache, reduces muscle tension, aid sleep, has a cooling effect and relieves stress.
 You can also use these oils in a diffuser or add 5-10 drops in a warm, magnesium salt bath to assist in relaxing your body and mind.

 Feverfew is an herb that’s well-known for being a preventative, natural headache and migraine remedy.
 It has been reported that after taking feverfew, migraine attacks gradually become less frequent.
-You can consume feverfew as a tea, or in capsule form too, just ensure it’s a high quality supplement.
-If I make a feverfew tea, I'll also add in 1/2 tsp of this Inflammation Ease Powder, it's phenomenal for reducing pain/ inflammation.
+You can consume feverfew as a tea, or in capsule form too, just ensure it’s a high quality tea or supplement.

 Liver Overload - detox